stoudth/DatabaseProject/README.md

 ----------------------------------------------

 #### APPENDING ELEMENTS TO A TABLE WHILE USING BOOTSTRAP
-The syntax in order to update an existing diplay table that utilizes Bootstrap for sytling with a new row of information was taken from the Bootstrap website <br />
+The syntax in order to update an existing diplay table that utilizes Bootstrap for styling with a new row of information was taken from the Bootstrap website <br />
 **Date:** 3/4/2024 <br />
 **Syntax copied from:** Bootstrap v5 website Examples > Methods > Append <br />
 **Source URL:** https://examples.bootstrap-table.com/#methods/append.html <br />